 - Sesame Chicken and Broccoli Sheet Pan Meal

 - Chicken Stir-Fry Sheet Pan Meal

 - 1 lb. fresh green beans (see notes)

 - 1 T black sesame seeds for garnish (totally optional, but fun)

-- 1/3 cup soy sauce (use gluten-free soy sauce if needed)
+- 1/3 cup soy sauce, preferably gluten-free soy sauce

 - 2 T unseasoned rice vinegar

 - 2 T Golden Monkfruit Sweetener or other sweetener of your choice